AndersonMamede/challenge-b2w-user-profile/README.md

 ## Requirements

-* Use a CSS preprocessor, preferably Sass (feel free to use a CSS lib/framework)
 * Application must have great user experience, no matter the device
 * You can use Angular or React
 * Create a build of your project in a folder called 'dist'